 You can also perform supported bulk edits, including upgrading function versions for action types or Workshops, deleting Ontology resources, and updating action type submission criteria.

-In addition, you can search for and add resources created on a branch, including object types, action types, functions, and interfaces.
-The side panel helps you review modified resources and add modified resources that are not already displayed on the graph.
+You can also search for and add resources created on a branch, including object types, action types, functions, and interfaces.
+Use the side panel to review modified resources and add modified resources that are not already on the graph.

 main branch.